Starnodes2024/ComfyUI_StarNodes/README.md

 ## Available Nodes

-### Input & Control Nodes
-- ⭐ Star Seven Inputs(img): Switch that automatically passes the first provided input image to the output
-- ⭐ Star Seven Inputs(txt): Text concatenation with optional inputs.
-Works as automatic switch and concatenates multiple inputs
-- ⭐ Star Seven Inputs(latent): Switch that automatically passes the first provided latent to the output
-- ⭐ Star Text Filter: Cleans string text by removing text between two given words (default), removing text before a specific word, removing text after a specific word, removing empty lines, removing all whitespace, or stripping whitespace from line edges
-- ⭐ Star Face Loader: Specialized node for handling face-related operations.
-Image loader that works like the "load image" node but saves images in a special faces-folder for later use.

-### Model & Sampling Nodes
+### ⭐StarNodes/Starters
+- ⭐ SD(XL) Starter: Loads checkpoint with CLIP and VAE, creates empty latent with customizable resolution
+- ⭐ FLUX Starter: Loads Unet with 2 CLIPs and creates empty latent
+- ⭐ SD3.0/3.5 Starter: Loads Unet with 3 CLIPs and creates empty latent

+### ⭐StarNodes/Sampler
 - ⭐ StarSampler SD/SDXL: Advanced sampler for SD, SDXL, SD3.5 with model and conditioning passthroughs
 - ⭐ StarSampler FLUX: Specialized sampler for Flux models with model and conditioning passthroughs

-### Face & Identity Nodes
-- ⭐ Star InfiniteYou Apply 🆕: Apply face identity from a reference image to generated images
-- ⭐ Star InfiniteYou Patch Saver 🆕: Save face identity data for later use
-- ⭐ Star InfiniteYou Patch Loader 🆕: Load previously saved face identity data
-- ⭐ Star Save Sampler Settings 🆕: Save customizable sampling settings for StarSamplers with support for both SD and Flux samplers
-- ⭐ Star Load Sampler Settings 🆕: Load previously saved sampling settings for StarSamplers
-- ⭐ Star Delete Sampler Settings 🆕: Delete saved sampling settings
 - ⭐ Detail Star Daemon: Enhances image details, compatible with Flux and all SD Models (Adapted from [original sources](https://github.com/muerrilla/sd-webui-detail-daemon))
 - ⭐ Star FluxFill Inpainter: Specialized inpainting node for Flux models with optimized conditioning and noise mask handling
-- ⭐ Star 3 LoRAs: Applies up to three LoRAs simultaneously to a model with individual weight controls for each.
+- ⭐ Star 3 LoRAs: Applies up to three LoRAs simultaneously to a model with individual weight controls for each
-- ⭐ StarWildsAdv 🆕: Advanced wildcard processing node with extended functionality for complex prompt generation

-### Starter Nodes
-- ⭐ SD(XL) Starter: Loads checkpoint with CLIP and VAE, creates empty latent with customizable resolution
-- ⭐ FLUX Starter: Loads Unet with 2 CLIPs and creates empty latent
-- ⭐ SD3.0/3.5 Starter: Loads Unet with 3 CLIPs and creates empty latent

-### Upscaling & Processing
+### ⭐StarNodes/Image And Latent
+- ⭐ Star Seven Inputs(img): Switch that automatically passes the first provided input image to the output
+- ⭐ Star Seven Inputs(latent): Switch that automatically passes the first provided latent to the output
+- ⭐ Star Face Loader: Specialized node for handling face-related operations.
+Image loader that works like the "load image" node but saves images in a special faces-folder for later use
+- ⭐ Star Grid Composer: Compose multiple images into a grid layout with automatic sizing, captions, and customizable fonts/colors.
+Supports batch image and caption input via StarGridBatchers
+- ⭐ Star Grid Image Batcher: Batch multiple images or image batches for use with Star Grid Composer, supporting up to 16 images
+- ⭐ Star Grid Captions Batcher: Batch up to 16 caption strings for grid layouts in Star Grid Composer
 - ⭐ Star Model Latent Upscaler: Complete pipeline for latent upscaling with model choice and VAE encoding/decoding
-- ⭐ Star Grid Composer 🆕: Compose multiple images into a grid layout with automatic sizing, captions, and customizable fonts/colors.
-Supports batch image and caption input via StarGridBatchers.
-- ⭐ Star Grid Image Batcher 🆕: Batch multiple images or image batches for use with Star Grid Composer, supporting up to 16 images.
-- ⭐ Star Grid Captions Batcher 🆕: Batch up to 16 caption strings for grid layouts in Star Grid Composer.

-### Text & Prompt Generation
+- ⭐ StarWatermark: Adds customizable watermarks to images.
+Supports text, image, and advanced placement options for protecting or branding your outputs
+- ⭐ Star 7 Layers 2 PSD: Saves up to seven images as layers in a single PSD file with automatic sizing based on the largest image dimensions
+- ⭐ Starnodes Aspect Ratio Advanced: Enhanced version with additional options for aspect ratio calculation and resolution determination

+### ⭐StarNodes/Text And Data
+- ⭐ Star Seven Inputs(txt): Text concatenation with optional inputs.
+Works as automatic switch and concatenates multiple inputs
+- ⭐ Star Text Filter: Cleans string text by removing text between two given words (default), removing text before a specific word, removing text after a specific word, removing empty lines, removing all whitespace, or stripping whitespace from line edges
 - ⭐ Star Seven Wildcards: Advanced prompt maker with 7 inputs supporting wildcards and multiple random selections
-- ⭐ Star Wildcards Advanced 🆕: Enhanced wildcard processing with support for folder paths, random selection, and multiple prompt inputs
+- ⭐ Star Wildcards Advanced: Enhanced wildcard processing with support for folder paths, random selection, and multiple prompt inputs
 - ⭐ Star Easy-Text-Storage: Save, load, and manage text snippets for reuse across workflows.
-Perfect for storing prompts, system messages, and other text content.
+Perfect for storing prompts, system messages, and other text content
+- ⭐ Star Web Scraper (Headlines): Scrapes news headlines from websites for use in prompts or text generation

+### ⭐StarNodes/InfiniteYou
+- ⭐ Star InfiniteYou Apply: Apply face identity from a reference image to generated images
+- ⭐ Star InfiniteYou Face Swap Mod: Modified version of the face swap node with additional control options
+- ⭐ Star InfiniteYou Patch Saver: Save face identity data for later use
+- ⭐ Star InfiniteYou Patch Loader: Load previously saved face identity data
+- ⭐ Star InfiniteYou Patch Combine: Combine multiple face patches with weighted influence
+- ⭐ Star InfiniteYou Advanced Patch Maker: Create advanced face patches with detailed control options

+### ⭐StarNodes/Conditioning
+- ⭐ Star Conditioning I/O: Allows saving and loading conditioning information for reuse across workflows

+### ⭐StarNodes/Settings
+- ⭐ Star Save Sampler Settings: Save customizable sampling settings for StarSamplers with support for both SD and Flux samplers
+- ⭐ Star Load Sampler Settings: Load previously saved sampling settings for StarSamplers
+- ⭐ Star Delete Sampler Settings: Delete saved sampling settings

+### ⭐StarNodes/Helpers And Tools
+- ⭐ Star Denoise Slider: Provides a simple slider interface to control the denoising strength for samplers
+- ⭐ Starnodes Aspect Ratio: Calculates aspect ratio from an image or provides standard aspect ratios with customizable megapixel settings
+- ⭐ Star Divisible Dimension: Ensures image dimensions are divisible by a specific value (useful for VAE compatibility)

+### ⭐StarNodes/Color
+- ⭐ Star Palette Extractor: Extracts dominant color palette from an image with various color format options

+### ⭐StarNodes
 - ⭐ Ollama Helper: Loads Ollama models from ollamamodels.txt for integration with Ollama nodes

-### Web & Data
-- ⭐ Star Web Scraper (Headlines): Scrapes news headlines from websites.
-Includes URL management with saved sites for quick access.
-- ⭐ Star 7 Layers 2 PSD: Saves up to seven images as layers in a single PSD file with automatic sizing based on the largest image dimensions.

 *Note: You can add custom resolutions by editing the .json files in the node folder.

-** using tea cache setting need the official teacache nodes installed to work
+## Documentation

+Detailed documentation for all nodes is available in the `web/docs` directory of this repository.
+Each node has its own markdown file with comprehensive information about:
+- Inputs and outputs
+- Usage instructions
+- Features and capabilities
+- Technical details
+- Tips and notes

+The documentation is automatically loaded by ComfyUI when you access the help for any node, based on your locale settings.

 ## Installation